rotorflight/rotorflight-firmware/docs/SmartFuel.md

 SmartFuel provides an intelligent remaining-charge percentage for the flight pack.
 It is intended to give a more useful "fuel remaining" value than the simple linear voltage-to-percent curve, especially for telemetry display on the radio.

 SmartFuel always uses pack voltage as its primary input.
 A configured battery voltage sensor is required; if no voltage sensor is configured, SmartFuel forces itself to `OFF` at startup.
-In `CURRENT` mode, when both `bat_capacity` and used mAh are non-zero, the result is derived directly from the mAh counter against the initial voltage-derived anchor (see **Modes** below).
+In `CURRENT` and `COMBINED` modes, when both `bat_capacity` and used mAh are non-zero, the mAh counter is folded in against the initial voltage-derived anchor (see **Modes** below).

 Measured consumption is reported separately by the battery monitoring code and is unaffected by which SmartFuel mode is selected.

 ## Modes

-`smartfuel` is a three-way lookup parameter:
+`smartfuel` is a four-way lookup parameter:

 - `OFF` — SmartFuel does not run; `getBatteryChargeLevel()` falls through to the legacy sources.
 - `VOLTAGE` — voltage-only estimator.
 Pack voltage drives the percentage (with stick-based sag compensation once airborne); current/consumption are ignored.
 - `CURRENT` — when both `bat_capacity` and used mAh are non-zero, the level is `initial − used / capacity`, where `initial` is the first voltage-derived fraction (0–1) after the pack is seen and `used / capacity` is the fraction of configured capacity counted by the current meter.
 Voltage is not blended in on this path.
 When either capacity or used is zero, this mode behaves the same as `VOLTAGE`.
+- `COMBINED` — the level is the **minimum** of the voltage-derived estimate and `initial − used / capacity`, i.e. whichever indicator is more pessimistic in the moment.
+When either capacity or used is zero, this mode behaves the same as `VOLTAGE`.

-In both `VOLTAGE` and `CURRENT`, the displayed percentage is monotonically non-increasing: each update can only hold steady or drop, never rise.
+In all enabled modes, the displayed percentage is monotonically non-increasing: each update can only hold steady or drop, never rise.
 It is also clamped to the initial anchor sampled when the pack is first seen.
-The `CURRENT` path typically pulls the value down faster than voltage alone when mAh used is significant.
+The `CURRENT` and `COMBINED` paths typically pull the value down faster than voltage alone when mAh used is significant.

 If you plug in a pack that is not “full” (the first sample is well below 100%), `initial − used / capacity` is a simple subtraction of the mAh counter from that starting anchor, not a full state-of-charge model.